By Tim Matheson, Director of Purchasing, BevSource

 Crown Holdings, founded in 1892, specializes in metal/aluminum packaging technology.
 The company manufactures, designs and sells beverage packaging, food packaging, aerosol packaging, metal closures, and specialty packaging products worldwide.
 Crown employs 33,000 people, with $11.2 billion in sales, servicing 47 countries.

-The size and longevity of these suppliers gives them a lot of power when it comes to setting prices, timelines, and minimum order quantities (MOQs).
+The size and longevity of these aluminum can manufacturers give them a lot of power when it comes to setting prices, timelines, and minimum order quantities (MOQs).
 While can suppliers accept orders from companies of all sizes, it is easy for a small order from a new company to lose out to a large order from an established company.
 There are two approaches to secure your position in the competitive market for cans: